Hockenheim, 4 Apr 1971

 - Lotus 69 [69.70.6] (Johnny Blades): New for 1969, and entered by Roy Winkelmann Racing for Jochen Rindt at Thruxton in April 1969, which the Austrian won.
 Driven by Alan Rollinson at Hockenheim, and then by Rindt again at Pau, which he also won.
 The car was then entered by Len Street at the next race at the Nurburgring for Max Mosley to drive, but he went off the road during practice, and the Lotus was severely damaged.
 It returned to Lotus and was next raced by Ronnie Peterson at Albi, then by John Miles at Vallelunga.
 Sold to Johnny Blades (Whitley Bay, Northumberland) for F2 and libre racing 1970.
 Retained for 1971, when it was converted by the factory to full Lotus 69 specification.
 Retained by Blades again for 1972, when it was fitted with a BDA and used in the British Formula Atlantic series.
 To Ton Strous (Netherlands) for 1973, and fitted with a F2 engine, but Strous withdrew after wrecking his engine before his first race.
 Converted by Strous to F3 specification, but then unknown until acquired by Richard Spelberg (Dusseldorf, Germany) some time before 1995, and converted back to Lotus 59B spec for historic F2.

-- March 702 (Hermann Unold): Eifelland bought a March 702 for 1970, which was raced by Rolf Stommelen, then Helmut Gall and then Hannelore Werner.
+- March 702 (Hermann Unold): New to Eifelland for F2 in 1970, and raced by Rolf Stommelen, then Helmut Gall and then Hannelore Werner.
 It was retained for the start of the 1971 season and was raced by Werner at Bogotá and later by Hermann Unold at Hockenheim and Willi Deutsch at Nürburgring where it was badly damaged.
 According to Marcel Spiess's research, Eifelland sold the 702 to Günther Kox in 1971, who took it to the Sauber team to make into a sports car, retaining the 702's Cosworth FVA engine and Hewland FT200 gearbox.
 This would be the Sauber C2B that was raced by Dieter Kox (Freiburg, Baden-Württemberg, Germany) in 1972 in the 1600cc class of German hillclimbs.
 He continued with the car in 1973 and 1974.
 It was then raced by Pierre Zoia (Basel, Switzerland) from 1975 to 1977.
 How much of the 702 was consumed into the Sauber is unknown; the original C2 built for Hans Kühnis was said to use the suspension from a F2 March, but a chassis built by Sauber.
 When the car was retired, it was acquired by Walter Grell for his museum at Rheinfelden, where it sat for over 25 years.
 It was sold to a new owner in February 2007.
 The Sauber was seen at the Ollon-Villars Historic Hillclimb in September 2013.

 - Brabham BT30 (Ernesto "Tino" Brambilla): Entered by Scuderia Picchio Rosso for Enzo Corti in F2 in the first few races of 1970, then reappeared in June, entered by either North Italian Racing or Scuderia Ala d'Oro for Tino Brambilla for the rest of the season.
 Returned in 1971, still entered by Scuderia Ala d'Oro for Tino Brambilla but raced once by Vittorio Brambilla at Pau in April and crashed.
 The car was reported to have been written off.